Quantum Cosmology: The formal framework: Quantum Gravity

 \subsubsection{$(3+1)$-Decomposition of General Relativity}

 At the basis of any canonical approach lies the Hamiltonian formulation of general relativity, cf. \cite{oup,GK}.
 To obtain such a formulation, one has to choose a foliation of spacetime; this is also called $(3+1)$-decomposition.
 Then one can define a Hamiltonian on each spatial hypersurface of this decomposition.
-General covariance is thus not explicit but recovered through the possibility to choose an arbitrary decomposition of four-dimensional spacetime into spatial hypersurfaces.\footnote{As an expression is independent of a choice of vector basis if no reference to that basis is made in the expression, independence of the choice of foliation is maintained if the choice of foliation does not occur in the final equations of the theory.} A scheme which provides us with just such a set-up is the so-called ADM-formulation of general relativity \cite{ADM}.
+General covariance is thus not explicit but is recovered through the possibility to choose an arbitrary decomposition of four-dimensional spacetime into spatial hypersurfaces.\footnote{As an expression is independent of a choice of vector basis if no reference to that basis is made in the expression, independence of the choice of foliation is maintained if the choice of foliation does not occur in the final equations of the theory.} A scheme which provides us with just such a set-up is the ADM-formulation of general relativity \cite{ADM,oup}.

 The peculiar feature of general relativity is that the Hamiltonian --- usually decomposed into a part perpendicular and three components tangential to the spatial hypersurfaces --- is constrained to vanish (We restrict ourselves to closed cosmologies; otherwise the Hamiltonian may contain boundary terms.).
-It is a linear combination of the four local constraints \be \mathcal{H}_\perp({\mathbf x})=0\ ,\qquad \mathcal{H}_a({\mathbf x})=0\ , \ee where $a=1,2,3$.
+It is a linear combination of the four local constraints \be \mathcal{H}_\perp({\mathbf x})=0\ ,\qquad \mathcal{H}_a({\mathbf x})=0\ , \ee where $a=1,2,3$, called the Hamiltonian and momentum (diffeomorphism) constraints, respectively.
 These constraints cover the entire dynamics of Einstein's theory and are equivalent to the Einstein equations.
 The occurrence of constraints is due to the fact that general relativity is a diffeomorphism-invariant theory (loosely speaking, this is the invariance under coordinate transformations).
 Figuratively speaking, diffeomorphism-invariance implies that spacetime points themselves cannot be endowed with any meaning in general relativity.

 Canonical coordinates in this formalism are the three-dimensional metric, $h_{ab}$, on the spatial hypersurface and its conjugate momentum, related to the extrinsic curvature and denoted by $p^{ab}$.
-A different choice of canonically-conjugate coordinates is made in loop quantum gravity, cf. \cite{oup,rovelli} and the corresponding contributions to this volume.
+A different choice of canonically-conjugate coordinates is made in loop quantum gravity, cf. \cite{oup,rovelli,bojowald-book}.
 The $(3+1)$-decomposition is illustrated in Figures 1 (general case) and 2 (cosmological example).